vicero/frontend-programming-test/README.md

 npm run dev
 ```

+Note that on some machines you need to run `npm run dev -- --host 0.0.0.0` if you are unable to connect to the dev host.

 # Programming Test

 To complete this test, create a web app that can search GitHub repositories.